zhengyang-wang/3D-Unet--Tensorflow/README.md

 **10/01/2018**:
 1. The code now works when we have subjects of different spatial sizes.

 2. During training, validation and prediction, you only need to change the configures in configure.py.
-Before, you have to change configures correspondingly in several files like main.py, utils/input_fn.py, etc.
+In the old version, you have to change configures correspondingly in several files like main.py, utils/input_fn.py, etc.

 ## Publication